-Operating out of Rathlin Island Harbour they offer year-round commercial charter service.
-Specialising in wildlife expeditions, support vessel roles, and access to the Scottish islands.
+Operating out of Rathlin Island Harbour you will find on offer year-round commercial charter service.
+Specializing in wildlife expeditions, support vessel roles, and access to the Scottish islands.

 From the start of summer, daily trips are offered to the seabird colony at the West Lighthouse on Rathlin.
 Expect to see tens of thousands of visiting birds up close including puffins, razorbills and guillemots.

 They also offer charter runs to many other pick up locations and fishing trips/days out to Rathlin.
 Tickets for the Bird colony trip from Rathlin harbour/1 hour trip are £10 per person.